Submitting a Manuscript for Consideration

 Authors of books accepted for publication will be contacted by Dr. Sandstrom to discuss terms of a publication agreement.
 Terms vary, but are comparable to those of other university presses and generally include payment of modest royalties.

-On conclusion of a publication agreement, authors work with the Senior Editor, who is in charge of the process of copy editing, design, and production.
-The Institute's publishing process usually takes about six months.
-Communications by authors about copy editing, design, and production should be addressed to the Senior Editor.
+On conclusion of a publication agreement, authors work with the Editor in Chief, who is in charge of copy editing, design, and production.
+Communications by authors about copy editing, design, and production should be addressed to the Editor in Chief.

 Authors are furnished one set of page proofs.
 At this stage the author is expected to carefully proofread his or her work, and compile an index.
-The Institute requires an index.
+The Institute requires an index for scholarly works.

 Authors are important to the marketing of books.
-The Institute expects authors to plan and assist in book promotions, and will contact the author regarding promotion.
+The Institute expects authors to plan and assist in book promotions.

 The publications program of the ND Institute for Regional Studies strives to be a high-quality operation that expects to serve a highly literate regional constituency.
-The Senior Editor welcomes inquiries from prospective authors.
+The Editor in Chief welcomes inquiries from prospective authors.